 Freemasons believe in God; and we take it seriously.
 It's not just lip-service.
 We tolerate all religions, but hold a belief in Deity as the single non-negotiable requirement to becoming a member.
 No exceptions.
 And no exception was made that night, either.

-Epilogue: This incident took place early in March, 2013, at Brotherhood Lodge #269 in St. Joseph, Missouri, with my good friend Dennis Vogel presiding.
+Epilogue: This incident took place early a couple years ago, at Brotherhood Lodge #269 in St. Joseph, Missouri, with a friend of mine, Dennis Vogel, presiding.
 The Missouri petition is very clear in stating that the candidate holds a strict belief in God, but this candidate signed the petition anyway.
 The investigating committee covered the issue of belief in God with the candidate; and the candidate very skillfully crafted a satisfactory answer.
 The question in Lodge, however, "In whom do you put your trust," doesn't leave a lot of wiggle room... as the candidate discovered.